 As an experienced planning law barrister, my area of expertise is focused on regulatory breaches of Planning Law.
 This would include planning enforcement notices, appeals, breaches and proceedings in the criminal courts right the way up to confiscation.

 Indeed, the pursuit of money said to be derived from criminal conduct arising from the breach of an enforcement notice has become more common and the sums involved can be potentially devastating to a business or individual.
 If you have received a planning enforcement notice, I can help you to respond appropriately, and if you wish to appeal I can provide you with expert assistance as your planning barrister throughout this process.
-If you are defending yourself against charges of failing to comply with an enforcement notice, I can provide you with not just advice like traditional planning solicitors, but professional representation, defending you throughout your court proceedings as your planning barrister, with a thorough and evidence-backed case.
+If you are defending yourself against charges of failing to comply with an enforcement notice, I can support an individual or organisation as a barrister with the additional support usually provided by a solicitor.
+My experienced professional representation helps defend you throughout your court proceedings as your planning barrister, with a thorough and evidence-backed case.

 Operating as your Planning Law Barrister